How to collect a supportsave from a Brocade switch

 - If the user does not have a FTP server setup, it requires to be set up depending on the user's operating system.

-- Create a folder in the FTP server for the output logs, that is,
+- Create a folder in the FTP server for the case and each switch name for output logs, that is,

 - Once a FTP server with the named folder has been created, log into the Brocade switch and run the